-When heading out on the trail correct planning will help you to avoid Getting Lost.
-But what to do if you get lost to ensure you get home safely.
+Heading out on the trail?
+Correct planning, a map and compass, will help you avoid Getting Lost.
+But what do you do if you get lost hiking to ensure you get home safely.

-- Be aware it can take a considerable time for rescuers to reach you so your priority is to remain warm and dry.
+- It can take time for rescuers to reach you, so your priority is to find or build a shelter to keep warm and dry.
+Remember to remain visible.